harmony-one/HRC/examples/hrc20/README.md

 1. Install packages `npm i`
 2. [Set up your harmony localnet](https://app.gitbook.com/@harmony-one/s/onboarding-wiki/interns-onboarding-guide/onboarding-overview/setting-up-the-go-environment)
-3. Run `./deploy.sh` to deploy the contracts
+3. Run `./deploy.sh local` to deploy the contracts on *the local network*
 4. Use `npm start` to run the dapp

 ## Making Changes